mse22/Eadala_ENV872_Project/README.md

 Data were collected from the North Temperate Lakes Long Term Ecological Research website.
 More information can be found here: https://lter.limnology.wisc.edu/about/overview.
 Data were collected using the Data tool (https://lter.limnology.wisc.edu/data).

-From the Data homepage, the following selections were typed, searched, and downloaded through "Download All Data (csv)" button: *Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016*, *Cascade Project at North Temperate Lakes LTER Core Data Physical and Chemical Limnology 1984 - 2016*, and *Cascade Project at North Temperate Lakes LTER Core Data Nutrients 1991 - 2016*
+From the Data homepage, the following were typed, searched, and downloaded through "Download All Data (csv)" button: *Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016*, *Cascade Project at North Temperate Lakes LTER Core Data Physical and Chemical Limnology 1984 - 2016*, and *Cascade Project at North Temperate Lakes LTER Core Data Nutrients 1991 - 2016*

 ## Folder structure, file formats, and naming conventions